zhangyics/EN_lancoPKU/README.md

 - ### [Global-Encoding](https://github.com/lancopku/Global-Encoding)

-  Code for “Global Encoding for Abstractive Summarization” [[pdf]](https://arxiv.org/pdf/1805.03989.pdf).
+  Code for “[Global Encoding for Abstractive Summarization](https://arxiv.org/pdf/1805.03989.pdf)”.
 This work proposes a framework which controls the information flow from the encoder to the decoder based on the global information of the source context.
 The model outperforms the baseline models and is capable of reducing repetition.
 - ### [HSSC](https://github.com/lancopku/HSSC)

-  Code for “A Hierarchical End-to-End Model for Jointly Improving Text Summarization and Sentiment Classification”[[pdf]](https://arxiv.org/pdf/1805.01089.pdf).
+  Code for “[A Hierarchical End-to-End Model for Jointly Improving Text Summarization and Sentiment Classification](https://arxiv.org/pdf/1805.01089.pdf)”.
 This work proposes a model for joint learning of text summarization and sentiment classification.
 Experimental results show that the proposed model achieves better performance than the strong baseline systems on both abstractive summarization and sentiment classification.

 - ### [WEAN](https://github.com/lancopku/WEAN)

-  Code for “Query and Output: Generating Words by Querying Distributed Word Representations for Paraphrase Generation”[[pdf]](https://arxiv.org/pdf/1803.01465.pdf).
+  Code for “[Query and Output: Generating Words by Querying Distributed Word Representations for Paraphrase Generation](https://arxiv.org/pdf/1803.01465.pdf)”.
 This model generates the words by querying distributed word representations (i.e. neural word embeddings) in summarization.
 The model outperforms the baseline models by a large margin and achieves state-of-the-art performances on three benchmark datasets.

 - ### [SRB](https://github.com/lancopku/SRB)

-  Code for “Improving Semantic Relevance for Sequence-to-Sequence Learning of Chinese Social Media Text Summarization”[[pdf]](https://arxiv.org/pdf/1706.02459.pdf).
+  Code for “[Improving Semantic Relevance for Sequence-to-Sequence Learning of Chinese Social Media Text Summarization](https://arxiv.org/pdf/1706.02459.pdf)”.
 This work improves the semantic relevance between source texts and summaries in Chinese social media summarization by encouraging high similarity between the representations of texts and summaries.